 Visit the VCU Center for Biological Complexity website to learn more about our academic programs, research and faculty.

-Associate professor of systems biology and bioinformatics, Center for the Study of Biological Complexity
+Associate professor of systems biology and bioinformatics, Center for Biological Data Science

 Just one of the research areas of Peter Uetz, Ph.D., involves solving the mystery of proteins — some of which have no known function.